Reetesh-123/Reetesh-123/Readme.md

 ## About Me

-- 🎓 Undergraduate student from NIT Bhopal
+- 🎓 Graduate from NIT Bhopal
-- 📝 Majoring in Computer Science and Engineering
+- 📝 Computer Science and Engineering
 - 😄 Pronouns: he/him
 - 💬 Talk about tech and algos